 There are a few ways to find a Citi routing number.
 If you remember which state you opened your account in, just use the chart.

 If you have a Citi checking account, you can also find your routing number on a check — the check routing number is the first nine numbers in the lower left corner.
-You might not have a check handy, however, so you can also call 800-374-9700 any time at Citi to find the routing number for your account.
+You might not have a check handy, however, so you can also call 800-374-9700 any time at Citi to find the routing number for your account or log in to your account online.

 How To Find Your Routing Number on a Check